JuMarkelova/pay/README.md

 # Local Setup

+Before you proceed, ensure you have the following installed:

+- Java 22
+- Docker

 If you haven't already cloned the repository, run the following command

   ```bash
   git clone https://github.com/JuMarkelova/pay.git
   ```

-  To work with a sandbox API put your actual token to application.properties payment.api.token=put-your-token.
+To work with a sandbox API put your actual token to [application.properties](src/main/resources/application.properties) payment.api.token=put-your-token.
 Then in home folder build the Spring Boot application using Maven

   ```bash
   mvn clean package
   ```

 - ## By CLI
   Run
   ```bash